 In line with the latest recommendations, we are happy to fit long acting contraceptive implants to any suitable woman.
 Speak to the practice nurse for more information.

-The practice offers joint injections for frozen shoulders, carpal tunnel and trigger fingers/thumbs, etc. If you require an injection, you doctor may refer you to another doctor within the practice who specialises in joint injections.
+The practice offers joint injections for frozen shoulders, carpal tunnel and trigger fingers/thumbs, etc. If you require an injection, you doctor may refer you to Dr Forsdick or Dr Rogers who specialise in joint injections.

 Depression is the second most common cause of disability worldwide and the third most common reason for consultation in general practice.

 The practice identifies patients with major depression and records the severity and any interventions carried out follow national guidelines.
 You can self refer for conselling here (CBT)

 The practice carries out some forms of minor surgery in a special clinic held by Dr Jens Petzold.

 You can be referred to the clinic by your own doctor.

 People born between 1980 and 1990 are too old to have received two doses of the MMR vaccine in childhood.
 The practice has therefore implemented a system to recall these patients for an MMR vaccination.
 Patients requiring the vaccine should ask for an appointment with the practice nurse.